 Almost every year when we celebrate Paryushan and Samvatsari day, there is some confusion and disagreement on what day to observe Samvatsari day and annual forgiveness Pratikraman among various Jain sects.
-This year (2012) non-murtipujak Jains and Anchalgadha murtipujak Jains celebrated Paryushan about one month earlier than most of the other murtipujak Jains of Digambar and Swetambar sects.
+This year non-murtipujak Jains celebrated Paryushan about one month earlier than most of the murtipujak Jains of Digambar and Swetambar sects.

-Several times in the past, the Tapa Gachchha Murtipujak Swetambar Jain community (which is about 70% Jains) was divided into two groups and celebrated Samvatsari day on two separate days in India, USA, and other places.
+Several times in the past, the Murtipujak Jain community was divided into two groups and celebrated Samvatsari day on two separate days in India, USA, and other places.

-The past 120 years of documented history indicates that about 12 times the Shvetämbar Murtipujak Jain community was divided on the authenticity of the Samvatsari Tithi (day).
+The past 120 years of documented history indicates that about 12 times the Shvetämbar Murtipujak Jain community was divided on the authenticity of the Samvatsari Tithi.
 This has created disappointment and concern among the youth in North America who are very sensitive to the issue of open mindedness and of Jain Unity.